jnk0le/cortexm-AES/README.md

 | `decrypt<192>`    | 3231/3246 | 3015/3029 |  |  |
 | `decrypt<256>`    | 3787/3804 | 3533/3549 |  |  |

-STM32F0 is cortex-m0 (prefetch enabled for 1ws)
+STM32F0 is cortex-m0 (prefetch enabled for 1ws, no prefetch leads to ~45% performance degradation)

 STM32L0 is cortex-m0+ (prefetch enabled for 1ws)